gzhaha/myBase-Plugins/README.md

 **Usage:**
-1. Closed the software
+1. Close the software
-2. Copy the .js file to \plugins folder.
+2. Copy the .js file to .\plugins sub folder.
 3. Run the software again.
 4. Based on the setting of the plugins, you can find the new functions from different menu.
 5. More details can be found in myBase website: [http://www.wjjsoft.com/mybase_jsapi.html#install](http://www.wjjsoft.com/mybase_jsapi.html#install)